burra/adventofcode2020-burra/README.md

 # burra-adventofode2020
-## My attempt to make solve the problems
+## My attempt to solve the problems